 The System has an arrangement for the access and use of software for financial management, customer management, billing, and collections.
 These services are provided in a 7-year term ending on August 31, 2026.
 The subscription will automatically renew for another 7-year term, extending the total term through August 31, 2033.
-The System has two other arrangements with different companies for the access and use of software.
-One has a term ending May 1, 2025 and the other was initiated during the year with a term ending May 17, 2026.
-The System has imputed a 4.75% discount rate for these arrangements based on the Prime Rate in effect on July 1, 2022, the date of the standard implementation.
-This rate was used to determine the present value of the intangible right-to-use asset and SBITA liability.
+The System has three other arrangements with different companies for the access and use of software.
+The first has a term ending May 1, 2025 while the second has a term ending May 17, 2026.
+The System has imputed a 4.75% discount rate for these two arrangements based on the Prime Rate in effect on July 1, 2022, the date of the standard implementation.
+The third arrangement was initiated during the year with a term ending June 20, 2028 and a discount rate of 8.50%.
+These discount rates were used to determine the present value of the intangible ROU asset and SBITA liability.